 - 1. Workspace (desk and chair) - 2.
 Internet access (but students have their own laptops) - 3.
 Westlaw/Lexis access - 4.
-Sound supervision - Supervisor must have a J.D., 1 years of experience, and be licensed if practicing law - Preferably no more than one student per attorney per student workday

-5. Feedback

-- Provide specific and detailed feedback on at least one assignment - Provide some feedback on all assignments - Review learning goals with student at the bringing of the externship - Review timesheets and journals, provide midterm and final evaluation, and ideally a meeting with student to discuss each - 6.
-Adequate workflow for at least 10 hrs/wk for 12 weeks (for standard 3-credit externship) - Having student observing or doing work that attorneys do - ABA requires a "lawyering experience," not clerical or paralegal work
+Sound supervision Supervisor must have a J.D. and 5 years of experience, and if practicing law, must be licensed - 5.
+Preferably no more than one student per attorney per student workday - 6.
+Feedback Provide specific and detailed feedback on at least one assignment; provide some feedback on all assignments - 7.
+Review learning goals with students at the bringing of the externship - 8.
+Review of timesheets and journals, provide midterm and final evaluation, and ideally a meeting with student to discuss each - 9.
+Adequate workflow for at least 10 hours/week for 12 weeks (for a standard 3-credit externship) - 10.
+Observing or doing work that attorneys do the ABA requires a "lawyering experience," not clerical or paralegal work